 Management measures expected credit losses on HTM debt securities on a collective basis by major security type.
 Accrued interest receivable on HTM debt securities totaled \$1.2 million at December 31, 2023 and is excluded from the estimate of credit losses.
 The Company made the accounting policy election to not measure an ACL for accrued interest.
 Accrued interest deemed uncollectible will be written off through interest income.
-The HTM securities portfolio includes municipal securities, residential mortgage-backed-securities, commercial mortgage-backed securities are U.S. government issued or sponsored and substantially all municipal and corporate securities are rated investment grade or above.
+The HTM securities portfolio includes municipal securities, residential mortgage-backed-securities, commercial mortgage-backed securities and corporate securities.
+All residential and commercial mortgage-backed securities are U.S. government issued or sponsored and substantially all municipal and corporate securities are rated investment grade or above.